mr-bt/manager.README/README.md

 Make a decision!

-#### Escalation
+#### Roadblocks and escalation

 When you bump into a roadblock that you can’t solve or something needs approval from high, let me know.
 I’ll work with you.
 Don’t get hung up on “process”, upcoming meetings and such.
 Just-in-time escalation is usually more efficient.
-Always go back to common sense, your and business priorities.

 #### When the decision it’s not yours to make, or you weren’t included